Hay fever is the common name for a condition called allergic rhinitis, which means an allergy that affects the nose.

 1. Hold these acupressure points for 2 to 3 minutes with firm finger pressure several times throughout the day.

-2. Book in for a comprehensive acupressure session at Healthy Kinect Kinesiology.
-Sessions are generally an hour and tailored specifically to the presenting pain and/or issues.
+2. Book in for a comprehensive session, incorporating acupressure at Healthy Kinect.
+Sessions are tailored specifically to the presenting issue(s).

 Acupressure can be safely and effectively used to assist with the following: